I’m from a small town in southeastern Wisconsin and the daughter of Scottish immigrants who moved to the US a few years

 I left engineering to pursue a graduate degree, focusing on public health which I saw as an area largely overlooked in the environmental and safety fields.
 I interned with the California EPA Office of Environmental Health Hazard Assessment (OEHHA) and was able to carry out a large-scale research project examining how climate conditions (including temperature and humidity) impact mental health-related hospitalizations.
 I was delighted to contribute to the growing field of research on the tangible and personal health impacts of climate change.

 After attending a presentation by the Center for Advanced Hindsight explaining how different principals of behavioral science can be harnessed to influence people’s behavior with regard to their transportation choices, waste practices, and energy and water use, I decided to work to understand more about the behavioral science field and its applications to sustainability.
-Six months after attending that presentation, I accepted a position with the Center for Advanced Hindsight, where today I helped run large-scale randomized controlled trials (RCTs) to determine what strategies are most effective in motivating people to make sustainable choices.
+Six months after attending that presentation, I accepted a position with the Center for Advanced Hindsight, where for three years, I helped run large-scale randomized controlled trials (RCTs) to determine what strategies are most effective in motivating people to make sustainable choices.
 Today, I use the skills built through that applied research to bring innovation and experimentation to the City of Durham, North Carolina, where I serve as manager of the Innovation Team.

 In my free time I love to write, read, hike, run, practice yoga, cautiously mountain bike, snuggle with my dog, and explore all of the wonderful breweries in North Carolina.